animesh713331/dictionary_app/readme.md

-# The Language Lens
+# The Language Lens (dictionary_app)

-The Language Lens is a simple web application that allows users to search for word definitions, parts of speech, examples, and antonyms using the Free Dictionary API.
+The Language Lens is a simple web application that allows users to search for word definitions, parts of speech, examples, antonyms, and words pronunciation using the Free Dictionary API.

 ## Features
 - Search for word meanings and parts of speech